Building Permits

 Find more information about fees and how to submit permit applications.

-A deck permit is required if your deck is over 2 ft. high or does not meet the City of Spruce Grove setback requirements.
 We recommend talking to a Development Officer about your deck plans.
 They can check your property to ensure that requirements are met.

 More information